Long-Term Goal 1: Recruit, support and retain distinguished faculty (CAA Standard 2.0 Faculty)

 Strategy 4: Provide mentorship to junior faculty in the areas of Scholarship, Teaching and Service.

-Measurable Objective: Faculty will meet with the program chair to monitor and support their growth as teachers and researchers toward tenure.
+Measurable Objective: Faculty will meet with the chair to monitor and support their growth as teachers and researchers toward tenure.
 Prior to meetings, faculty will reflect on 3 different areas: Scholarship, Teaching and Service and provide one annual goal in each area.
-Program chair will observe junior faculty teaching and write a teaching evaluation.
+The chair will observe all faculty teaching and write a teaching evaluation.

 Schedule: The chair will meet annually with each faculty member to discuss their career projector (including their goals in the areas of Scholarship, Teaching and Service).